NBISweden/workshop-reproducible-research/docs/git.md

 !!! note
     The `-u` in the command above sets the remote (upstream) tracking to origin for our `test_alignment` branch.
 If you would have just typed `git push test_alignment` git would not know where to push it.
 However, the next time you push commits to this branch you can simply use `git push` without the `-u` since we only need to specify the remote once.
 Again, you can see your remote locations using `git remote -v`.
 You will see it's name (e.g. origin) and URL.

-* Go the the repository at Bitbucket in your browser and see if the new branch has appeared.
+* Go the the repository at GitHub in your browser and see if the new branch has appeared.
 Under "Source" you can select which branch to view.
 Can you see the difference in the `Snakefile` depending on which branch you choose?
 Under "Commits" you should be able to see the commit history of all branches together with a graph.

 * Make an additional edit to the `Snakefile`.
 To the same line as above, add the `--trim5 5` flag: